jeanbisutti/TripAgency/README.md

 **./mvnw install** or **./gradlew build**

 ### Generate Cukedoctor documentation
-Here is the command to execute Cukedocotr documentation where
+Here is the command to execute Cukedoctor documentation where
 - CUKEDOCTOR_MAIN_JAR is the path to 'cukedoctor-main.jar'
 - PROJECT_VERSION is the version number of the project

 This command can be executed after the execution of Cucumber tests.
-You cna find some in the domain and e2e modules.
+You can find some in the domain and e2e modules.

 ``
 java -jar ${CUKEDOCTOR_MAIN_JAR}